wp-insider/simple-membership/simple-membership/readme.txt

 5. Example of membership level management.

 == Changelog ==
+= WIP =
+- New calendar year expiration feature added for membership levels.

 = 4.7.0 =
 - Improved the validation JavaScript for the Add/Edit Membership Level screen to simplify the interface.